aplteam/Tatin/docs/PublishingPackages.md

   This is used to publish beta versions that your team might want to use.
 This has the second-highest priority.

-* Your company also runs a Tatin Server used for producitve packages.
+* Your company also runs a Tatin Server used for productive packages.

-* Your packages may dependend on packages published on Tatin's principal server, known as `[tatin]`.
+* Your packages may depend on packages published on Tatin's principal server, known as `[tatin]`.

   Of the four Registries this one should probably have the lowest priority.